Santa Teresa Costa Rica

-Locals refer to the road intersection at Playa Carmen as “El Cruze”.
-It marks the border between the community of Mal Pais to the south, while Santa Teresa extends to the north.
+Locals refer to the road intersection at Playa Carmen simply as “El Cruze” (the intersection).
+It marks the border between the community of Mal Pais to the south, and Santa Teresa to the north.
 From here the craziness of Santa Teresa starts with a road that is most times crammed with cars, quads, motorcycles and people.

-“El Cruze” is one of Santa Teresa’s main commercial area with two banks, the pharmacy, car rental agencies, doctors, shops and restaurants.

-A public road leads down to the beach of Playa Carmen with its parking lot and the beach with small vendors selling coconut water and souvenirs under palm trees, a wide beach with sun chairs for rent and surfers frolicking in the waves.
-To the south you gaze upon the rocky shoreline of Mal Pais, backed by the verdant hills of Cabo Blanco at the very tip of the Nicoya Peninsula.
+“El Cruze” is one of Santa Teresa’s main commercial areas.
+Here you find a bank, pharmacy, car rentals, doctors, and a small shopping mall.
+A broad road leads down to the Playa Carmen parking lot and the beach with small vendors selling coconut water and souvenirs under palm trees, a wide beach with sun chairs for rent and surfers frolicking in the waves.
+To the south you gaze upon the rocky shoreline of Mal Pais, backed by the hills of Cabo Blanco, the very tip of the Nicoya Peninsula.

-Playa Carmen is popular with sun bathers and surfers who can ride a long beach break here.
-You can even surf at night, when the waves are lit by flash lights.
+Playa Carmen is popular with sun bathers and surfers who enjoy the long beach break here.
+In high season you can even surf at night, when the waves are lit by flash lights.
 Swimming, however, on Playa Carmen and Playa Santa Teresa, is not recommended as the surf can be overwhelming.

 Playa Santa Teresa